bkimminich/it-security-lecture/slides/02-05-authorization_flaws.md

 # Exercise 5.3 (:house:)

-1. Place an order with a negative total (:star::star::star:)
+1. Place an order with a negative total (:star::star::star:
+2. Order the :christmas_tree: offer that was only available in 2014 (:star::star::star::star:)
-2. Access one or more misplaced files (:star::star::star::star: -
+3. Access one or more misplaced files (:star::star::star::star: -
    :star::star::star::star::star::star:)

 ---